 SDCF - Local communities

-Glasgow's Safer Drug Consumption Facility will be called 'The Thistle'.
+Glasgow's Safer Drug Consumption Facility is called 'The Thistle'.

 Safer Drug Consumption facilities (SDCF) were first established in Switzerland in the 1980’s.
 There are now more than 100 of these facilities worldwide, which has resulted in extensive research and evaluation of the impact on local communities.